-One of the reasons for using LEO is that it is desirable to keep the existence of GRS a secret and it would be difficult to secretly launch and operate a constellation of satellites.
+the existence of GRS a secret and it would be difficult to secretly launch and operate a constellation of satellites.
 Therefore, the GRS function should be hidden in a satellite constellation that has a non-secret mission.
 A prime candidate is a new satellite system for providing communications with UAVs around the world.
 For various reasons, communications with UAVs should have low latency, and a LEO system will have lower latency than a MEO system.
 The military's increasing use of UAVs and need for dedicated low-latency bandwidth justifies a dedicated satellite system using spread spectrum communications.
 The function of also providing a spread-spectrum signal for bistatic radar does not have to be publicly revealed.
 The need to have these "communication" satellites always transmitting can be explained as "continuous monitoring of system health."
 Indeed, there is value for a User to know that the communications system is working and that a channel is available.
 It reduces POI by avoiding unnecessary transmissions.
 POI can also be reduced by using a directional antenna for transmitting and aiming it at an available satellite with the lowest POI.
 For example, the satellite most directly overhead may have the lowest POI in many situations.
-This presents the opportunity to provide an integrated bistatic spread spectrum radar system using a satellite constellation for the radar function as well as for communi-
+This presents the opportunity to provide an integrated bistatic spread spectrum radar system using a satellite constellation for the radar function as well as for communications.